hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Feb 21-22, 2025
+   - Took a break to work on a new project (Carp) will split my time between the two projects.
+   - Modularized some components from [`WorkoutStartView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutStartView.swift) and created [`ExerciseSliderView`](Osiris/Views/Menu/Tabs/Today/Workout/ExerciseSliderView.swift) specifically for swiping between exercise entries.
+   - For [`ExerciseSliderView`](Osiris/Views/Menu/Tabs/Today/Workout/ExerciseSliderView.swift), I used `GeometryReader` to track the dragging gesture.
+This way the user can slide in between exercise cards freely and intuitively.
+   - I also utilized a HStack rather than a ZStack so that scrolling is possible.
+   - Fixed issues with alignment in InputView
+   - Planning on adding options to adjusting set types (eccentric, isometric), as well as differentiating between warmup vs working sets.
+   - Done with animation

 ### Feb 3, 2025
    - Created [`WorkoutService`] so that functions regarding `currentWorkout` can be run without worrying about a fatal error.